PinalMistry/python-challenge/README.md

 PyPoll Instructions
 In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.
-You will be given a set of poll data called election_data.csv.
+You will be given a set of poll data calledÂ election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
 Your task is to create a Python script that analyzes the votes and calculates each of the following values:
 * The total number of votes cast
 * A complete list of candidates who received votes
 * The percentage of votes each candidate won
 * The total number of votes each candidate won
 * The winner of the election based on popular vote Your analysis should align with the following results:

 Election Results
 -------------------------
 Total Votes: 369711